-4. Inconsistencies in the Page Layout across Devices
+Inconsistencies in the Page Layout across Devices

 Web applications tend to suffer from rendering inconsistencies when accessed through devices with different screen sizes.
 Such bugs might lead to the loss of potential customers and revenue, especially in the case of e-commerce sites or apps.
 Hence developers must conduct or access some research on the mobile-browser combinations used by the target audience.
-Then accordingly, they can focus on testing as well as optimizing for those mobile devices and browsers.
+Then accordingly, they can focus on testing and optimizing for those mobile devices and browsers.

 This ensures that the web app is responsive across multiple devices like tablets, smartphones, desktops, etc. Teams can use tools like a Responsive checker to ensure that their page layouts are consistent and flawless across devices.

-5. Broken UI Elements leading to Misbehaviour
+Broken UI Elements leading to Misbehaviour

 It is crucial for teams to verify that every component of a site is thoroughly tested before launching it.
 The list of bugs detailed above can offer QAs some awareness on what bugs to look out for so that they can identify and debug with ease and speed.
 This streamlines the testing process, resulting in better management of time, effort, and resources in the overall development span.